 Gathering to Connect on Connectivity

-Later this month, GICA will host its first Annual Meeting in Paris, co-organized by GICA, the World Bank, and the OECD.
-A forum for GICA members to share their latest research and findings and define new areas of cooperation based on identified gaps, the invitation-only event brings together policymakers and practitioners participating in GICA to discuss the state of play in global connectivity, innovative practices, and the outlook for connectivity.
+Recently, GICA hosted its first Annual Meeting in Paris, co-organized by GICA, the World Bank, and the OECD.
+A forum for GICA members to share their latest research and findings and define new areas of cooperation based on identified gaps, the event brings together policymakers and practitioners participating in GICA to discuss the state of play in global connectivity, innovative practices, and the outlook for connectivity.